-Section 1003.4282(3), F.S., requires that students earn one credit in fine or performing arts, speech and debate, or a practical arts course that incorporates artistic content and techniques of creativity, interpretation, and imagination.
+Section 1003.4282(3), F.S., requires that students earn one credit in fine or performing arts, speech and debate, or Career and Technical Education.
+A practical arts course that incorporates artistic content and techniques of creativity, interpretation, and imagination satisfies this requirement.
 Eligible practical arts courses are can be found in the Florida Course Code Directory.